Benjamin144/Europe-s-Favorite-Stadiums/README.md

 Email JS driven Subscription Service
 Tec Stack: [Bootstrap] [HTML], [CSS], [Javascript], [Jquery].

-The learning outcomes for this project are using JavaScript and jQuery, both to manipulate the DOM and to make Ajax calls to the Google Maps, GitHub, and email service APIs.
+## The learning outcomes
+To use JavaScript and jQuery, both to manipulate the DOM and to make Ajax calls to the Google Maps, GitHub, and email service APIs.

-Future Development - Features
+## Future Development - Features
 Tech Stack: C# - ASP.net Core MVC application
 Make the site secure - by using Log in - Admin/User (security|), I.e. (Later using this method for Authorization and Authentication)

-Current Issues
+## Current Issues

 #emailJS implementation fails - unable to retrieve emails from subscriber page, - script tags incorrectly coded. **resolved**
 #was unable to resolve a loading issue with the google map - correct function used **resolved**